ScaleIT-ORG/sidecar-registration/README.md

 2. Configure config.env

-Markup : 3.
-How to use:
+3. How to use:
-		1 Run "docker-compose up" to start the script as standalone 2 Or add
+	1. Run "docker-compose up" to start the script as standalone
+	2. Or add

 ```
   sidecarregistration: